dblock/code.dblock.org/_posts/2010/2010-06-18-code-coverage-with-emma.markdown

 ---
 ![]({{ site.url }}/images/posts/2010/2010-06-18-code-coverage-with-emma/image_9.jpg)

-I’ve written an unusually high number of unit tests for the Java portion of [Waffle](https://github.com/dblock/waffle/), mostly because the project became popular really fast with all those Java people trying to do Windows authentication.
+I've written an unusually high number of unit tests for the Java portion of [Waffle](https://github.com/dblock/waffle/), mostly because the project became popular really fast with all those Java people trying to do Windows authentication.
 Some have succeeded and some filed several rather complicated bug reports that dealt with concurrency, sessions across HTTP requests, etc. It all needed to be unit-tested in order to make industrial-grade software.

 If you asked me yesterday, I would have said that Waffle unit tests cover 99% of the code.
-But Emma says otherwise, and it’s probably right.
+But Emma says otherwise, and it's probably right.

 #### Running Emma with JUnit

 It took me half an hour to integrate Emma.
 Pretty easy.
 You should do it too.

 I downloaded Emma from [https://emma.sourceforge.net](https://emma.sourceforge.net) and added it to ThirdParty/emma.
 What I want next is a _cover_ target that can execute all unit tests with code coverage.
-We’re doing this in ANT with JUnit.
+We're doing this in ANT with JUnit.

 _Define Emma JARs Location and ClassPath_